priyanshurohilla/jorgepiloto.github.io/_posts/2020-04-30-reproducible-research.md

 In the post you will learn about the Reproducible Research Manifesto and which tools you can make use to protect but also good-sharing your papers.

+## Research software development

+Nowadays, there are a bunch of well known software for doing almost everything you require: FEM or CFD analysis, CAD design, IDEs...